SliTaz-official/slitaz-wiki/en/guides/kernel.rst

      # tazpkg get-install ncurses-dev
      # tazpkg get-install perl

-* SliTaz provides a linux-source package.
+* SliTaz provides a :program:`linux-source` package.
   The kernel source tree will be downloaded from the mirror, installed to the :file:`/usr/src/linux-{VERSION}` directory, and patched for SliTaz.

   .. code-block:: console